davebrunger/SimpleMock/README.md

 This is only a very simple and niave implementation so there are a number of limitations, amongst which are:
 * Can only mock interfaces
 * No support for callbacks
-* Argument values passed in the `Setup` method are ignored.